Cerelog-ESP-EEG/.github/profile/readme.md

 Cerelog ESP-EEG

-A place, where researchers can collaborate and improve device performance
+A place, where researchers can collaborate and improve device performance.
+Make neuroscience available for all Please feel free add your scripts to this repository

 High-precision 8-channel biosensing board designed for EEG, EMG, ECG, and Brain Computer Interface (BCI) research applications.